crossplane-contrib/provider-keycloak/docs/getting-started/getting-started.md

 ## Installing crossplane

-This is described in better detail on the crossplane main repository, and on their webpage: https://docs.crossplane.io/latest/software/install/
+The procedure to install crossplane is described in better detail on the crossplane main repository, and on their webpage: https://docs.crossplane.io/latest/software/install/

+Here is a minimal example to get up and running with everything you need.

 ``` sh
 helm repo add crossplane-stable https://charts.crossplane.io/stable